alcher/ansible-kerberos-hdp/README.md

 Create and configure KDC across nodes
 =====================================

-This module will install and configure KDC.
+This module will install and configure KDC server.
 Based upon host-principal-keytab-list.csv, it will create principal and copy them in place on each nodes.

 You can download the kerberos.csv file from ambari WebUI.